-We’re sharing why you will feel great buying Stasher bags too, as you continue to eliminate single-use plastic from your life.
-(And cut down on your shopping list at the grocery store, to boot, because you’ll never need to buy Ziploc bags again!)
+You will feel great using this Ziploc bag alternative too, as you continue to eliminate single-use plastic from your life.
+(And cut down on your shopping list at the grocery store, to boot, because you'll never need to buy Ziploc bags again!)

-They are so much more than “reusable bags,” though.
-Stasher Bags help us on a great mission around the globe to cut down on plastic waste.
-They are efficient for multiple uses, they’re attractive when you look at them, and more.
+Stasher Bags are so much more than “reusable bags,” though.
+They help us on a great global mission to cut down on plastic waste to help save the earth.
+They are efficient for multiple uses, they're attractive, and more.

-We had gotten our uses down to the bare minimum.
-The last box of ZipLoc bags we bought lasted well over a few years.
+We had gotten our use of single-use plastic bags down to the bare minimum.
+The last box of Ziploc bags we bought lasted well over a few years.

-But none is better than the use of some, and we were striving to find a solution to completely eliminate single use plastic from our lives, all together.
+But none is better than the use of some, and we were striving to find a solution to completely eliminate single-use plastic from our lives, altogether.
 Yet how were we to do it?
 Especially after one plastic bag alternative after another failed us.